Tawfiq06/Adaptive-Arena-Fighter/README.md

 ### Greenreach

 A lush meadow with autumn trees.
-Mid-match, lava creeps inward from the edges burning trees close by.
+Mid-match, lava creeps inward from the edges, scorching the trees in its path.

 | Start | Mid-match |
 |---|---|